 A telescoping CB antenna is commonly used with handheld CB radios (such as the Uniden walkie-talkie type) and other portable CB radios.
 These stainless steel antennas have telescoping sections that extend when needed and fold up short when not in use.
 A telescoping antenna is also a low-profile option for vehicle use.

-What to Consider When Purchasing a CB Antenna
+Essentials to Consider When Purchasing a CB Antenna

 Most buyers are looking for a quality antenna within a reasonable budget.
 CB antenna prices vary based on the type, length, and brand of the antenna.
 So, how much does a CB antenna cost?

-Mounting Location
+Mounting Location on Your Vehicle

 Antenna Mount Size

 Mount size is another essential factor to consider.
-Your antenna mount is what determines how well your CB antenna sticks to your vehicle.
+Your antenna mount is what determines how well your CB antenna attaches to your vehicle.
 Extra-long or heavy-duty antennas need a mount that can offer strong support to the antenna whip.

 If you don’t want to drill a hole or permanently attach an antenna to your vehicle, a magnetic mount is an excellent choice.